MoparClassic/MoparClassic/README.md

 val sdo = player.getProperty[SomeDefaultObject]("uniquename")
 println(sdo.example0)
 ```
-Adding properties to the Player class, with saving
+Adding properties to the Player class, without saving
 ------
 You can do the same thing as with saving, but for the class you're saving, just add the @Transient annotation to the class.